trap-representation/Chlore/README.md

 Sasm
 ----
-This is Sasm - a stack based, assembly-like language.
+This is Sasm - a stack based, assembly-like language that aims to target a wide variety of virtual machines.

 Design goals:
 - Trust the programmer